Exhibits at Deschutes Historical Museum

 Ms. Reid's Classroom

-Visit Ms. Reid’s school room, and discover what it was like to be a student in 1910.
+Try your hand at cursive on the chalkboard and discover what it was like to be a student in 1914.
 Think you could pass the test?
 Take our diploma questionnaire to find out.

 The Forests of Central Oregon